 The purpose of these ingredients varies as well.
 Some are there to provide protection against harsh sunshine or other environmental factors.
 Other materials are there to control the thickness and volume of the paint.
 Binders are there to let the pigments adhere to the chosen surface- in this case, an automotive hull.
 Without the proper ratio or amount of these ingredients, you can find the paint comes out too thick, too thin, too sticky, or not adhesive enough.
 Binder tends to be a type of resin, such as polyester, epoxy, oil, acrylic, polyurethane, solvents and other additives.

 Ratios are one of the most important factors in the process of mixing binders, pigments, and any other materials that go into the process of mixing industrial automotive paints.
 Unlike cooking, in which it is common to measure ingredients by volume, this method doesn’t work because of the varying viscosity of the materials used.
 Some may be powders, others fluids, others slurries.
 This means that you can obtain a greater level of consistency by using measurements of weight.

-A standard bench or platform scale might have a resolution of .02 pounds for every 100 pounds.
+A standard 100 lb bench or platform scale might have a resolution of .02.
 Some of the best units available may bump this resolution up to .01 pounds.
 Often automotive paints will need a measurement of pigment at a higher degree of resolution than this.

-For an even more mechanical, and possibly faster method of weighing materials, you can automate the process for dispensing different amounts of products.
+For even more standard, and possibly faster method of weighing materials, you can automate the process for dispensing different amounts of products.
 This can guarantee consistency, and improve your overall work process in terms of both time and money.